White Collar Defense & Investigations

 Appellate Advocacy and Litigation

 Daniel has argued before the U.S. Court of Appeals for the Seventh Circuit.
 He has also participated in drafting multiple briefs in the U.S. Court of Appeals for the Seventh Circuit, the Indiana Court of Appeals, the Indiana Supreme Court and the U.S. Supreme Court.
 He has experience with appellate motions practice and drafting amicus curiae briefs.
-In 2018, he argued a case before the Seventh Circuit Court of Appeals.
+He has argued multiple cases before the Seventh Circuit Court of Appeals.

-He defends premises owners and product manufacturers in asbestos personal injury cases and has experience defending toxic tort claims and trademark disputes.
+He defends premises owners and product manufacturers in asbestos personal injury cases and has experience litigating toxic tort claims and trademark disputes.

 Daniel has successfully represented senior executives in various Justice Department criminal investigations related to the automobile industry.
 He has also successfully defended a company in a state law-based antitrust action.